top of page

 Why did you choose MAX!mize?
 Have your expectations been fulfilled?

 MAX!mize was recommended to us by a Patent and Licensing Manager at Max Planck Innovation.
 After getting to know the requirements of the program, we felt that it was a perfect match for the status quo of our start-up journey, having just finished participating in the GoBio initial program.
-Yes!
 Our expectations have definitely been met.
 The funding allowed us to bring Brenda into the team and together with the coaching we were able to translate our scientific ideas into a clear business vision.

 MAX!mize gave us direction.
 With the guidance, resources and support we received during Phase 1, we were able to move forward with confidence to turn our vision into something real.